saikatb/Customer_Segmentation_Recommendation/Customer_Segmentation_Kmeans_CLustering.md

 While doing Customer segmentation and Recommendation below steps has been followed.

 1. Extrapolatory Data Analysis or EDA
-2. Cluster Analysis
+2. Data Preprocessing
+3. K-means clustering
-3. Customer Segmentation
+4. Customer Segmentation
-4. Recommendation
+5. Recommendation

 The dataset has been uploaded in the dataframe named Supermarket